 Entertainment and Activities

 The evening campfires feature an opening circle during which campers share their stories and two of the best variety shows anywhere.
-Pictured at the left is the French Meadowettes during their performance at the 2011 camp.
+Pictured at the left is the French Meadowettes before their performance at the 2013 camp.
 Many people attend classes during the day and also participate in swimming, volleyball, hiking and walking in the woods, and relexing by the stream.
 Whatever you decide to you, there are many like-minded folks who will join you if you want.
 There is plenty of space to be alone, too.

 There are no enclosed accomodations